 I teach philosophy because I believe the reasoning skills constitutive of good philosophical argument enable students to become better moral actors — an especially important skill as our globalizing world puts us in contact with an ever-increasing number of people from diverse backgrounds with distinct ways of life.

 To that end my pedagogy focuses on developing my students’ critical reasoning capacities.
 Nevertheless, I am consistently pleased to find that many of my students also come to share my estimation that philosophy’s subject matter is itself a rich and enjoyable one!

 My primary teaching interests are in practical philosophy including normative ethics, political theory, and gender and feminist philosophy.
 I also have extensive experience teaching experience in applied courses that deal with contemporary public issues, bioethics, and environmental ethics.
-In addition, I have taught modules on other topics as diverse as as epistemology, philosophy of identity, and historical perspective es on thinker like Nietzsche.
+In addition, I have taught modules on other topics as diverse as as epistemology, philosophy of identity, and historical perspectives on thinkers like Nietzsche.

 Click here for more information on my teaching philosophy, commitment to inclusive pedagogy, as well as other teaching materials outlined in my teaching portfolio.

 - Introduction to Philosophy